Skip to Content

 It will make him sicker and most are extremely deadly.

-Vets can’t treat your dog as long as pain killers or other medicine is still in the system, so you are putting your dog’s life at risk.
+Vets can’t treat your dog as long as painkillers or other medicines are still in the system, so you are putting your dog’s life at risk.

 Pin This: